A Gentle Introduction to optparse-applicative

 Readers and parsing options and arguments

-, which will be given as an argument.
+The remaining components of AppOptions will correspond to options, except inputFile, which will be given as an argument.

-Options and arguments need an explicit value, which is read from the CLI and parsed into the appropriate data type by a reader, of type ReadM
+Options and arguments need an explicit value, which is read from the CLI and parsed into the appropriate data type by a reader, of type ReadM.

 The library allows the definition of complex parsers, and even the use of parsers from other libraries.
 In this article, I’ll only use two of the simple readers provided by the library:

-auto :: Read a => ReadM a
+auto :: Read a => ReadM a- A simple reader based on the

-- A reader for any member of the
+Readtype class. str :: IsString s => ReadM s- A reader for any member of the

-type class.
+IsStringtype class.

-We only need to read integers and strings (FilePath
+We only need to read integers and strings (FilePath) values, so these readers will suffice.

 There are two parser builders for options and two for arguments.
 In each case, one general and one for string values.
 The general builders are:

-option :: ReadM a -> Mod OptionFields a -> Parser a
+option :: ReadM a -> Mod OptionFields a -> Parser aargument :: ReadM a -> Mod ArgumentFields a -> Parser a

 These functions take the reader to parse a value from the CLI and the specification of the option or argument and yield the parser for it.

-The other two parser builders are special cases of the previous ones, using the str
+The other two parser builders are special cases of the previous ones, using the str reader:

-strOption :: IsString s => Mod OptionFields s -> Parser s
+strOption :: IsString s => Mod OptionFields s -> Parser sstrArgument :: IsString s => Mod ArgumentFields s -> Parser s

-We’ll now define the remaining sub-parsers to complete the definition of appOptionsParser
+We’ll now define the remaining sub-parsers to complete the definition of appOptionsParser.

-, and you can find the rest in the listing of the next version of the app module.
+The definition of maxDigitsParser, separationParser, and probsInGroupParser are very similar.
+I’ll describe here maxDigitsParser, and you can find the rest in the listing of the next version of the app module.

-is a straightforward application of the appropriate functions hitherto described.
+The definition of maxDigitsParser is a straightforward application of the appropriate functions hitherto described.

-builder, along with the modifier with the relevant properties for the option, to which we give the short name “d”, and the long name “max-digits”:
+Since maxDigits is an integer, we can use the auto reader in the option builder, along with the modifier with the relevant properties for the option, to which we give the short name “d”, and the long name “max-digits”:

 maxDigitsParser =